Skip to main content

 Survival statistics for MDS

-The following survival statistics are based on the revised International Prognostic Scoring System (IPSS-R) risk groups.
-It’s important to note that this system is based largely on people who were diagnosed many years ago and who did not get treatments such as chemotherapy for their MDS.
+The following survival statistics for myelodysplastic syndromes are divided by the Molecular International Prognostic Scoring System (IPSS-M) risk groups.
+Again, it’s important to note that this system is based largely on people who were diagnosed with MDS and treated many years ago.

 Very low